What are the Different Types of Meditation?

 As the practice deepens, you may find that the mantra continues “by itself” like the humming of the mind.
 Or the mantra may even disappear, and you are left in a state of deep inner peace.

-People usually find that it is easier to focus on a mantra than with the breathing.
-Because a mantra is a word, and thoughts are usually perceived as words, it can be easier to keep the focus on a mantra rather than on the breathing.
-It is useful especially when the mind is racing with many thoughts since it mantra meditation demands constant attention.
+People usually find that it is easier to focus on a mantra than on breathing.
+Because a mantra is a word, and thoughts are usually perceived as words, it can be easier to keep the focus on a mantra rather than on breathing.
+It is useful especially when the mind is racing with many thoughts since its mantra meditation demands constant attention.

 Metta or Loving Kindness Meditation